libretro/docs/docs/library/pcsx_rearmed.md

 - When multitap1 and multitap2 are off, only User 1 and 2 input works and are assigned as player 1 and player 2 respectively.

-- When either multitap1 and/or multitap2 are on user input will be assigned indicated below:

-- User 1: Player 1
-- User 2: Player 3
-- User 3: Player 4
-- User 4: Player 5
-- User 5: Player 2
-- User 6: Player 6
-- User 7: Player 7
-- User 8: Player 8

 ## Joypad

 ![](../image/controller/psx.png)